Tag Archives: Photoshop

 5 Reasons I Shoot my Photos in the RAW

-Up until last Christmas I didn’t have the ability to shoot RAW, and all my images were shot in jpeg format.
+Starting in 2012 I began to shoot RAW, I have my canon rebel set to RAW +jpg.
 I love getting a shot perfect SOOC, (straight out of camera) it saves time on the post processing side.
-But even professionals in the film days spent hours in the darkroom burning and dodging negatives to get the print quality they desired.
+But even in the film era professional photographers spent hours in the darkroom burning and dodging negatives to get the print quality they desired.
 Ansel Adams and other photography masters spent a lot of time retouching negatives to get the amazing images that have become iconic.

 Even the best photo with the perfect exposure can benefit from a clean “pop” of contrast and sharpening.